Unisex public toilet: Designs

 Family toilet interior at Hong Kong Tuen Mun Castle Peak Road, Hanford Garden Plaza.
-The smaller toilet is for children.
+The smaller toilet is for small children.

 Types

 Some unisex public toilets, whether of single or of multiple capacity, are designed to be used by people with disabilities.
 They can accommodate not only the physically disabled, but also elderly people who may require assistance from a carer of another gender, and other cases where public sex-segregated facilities might lead to discomfort.
 Toilet facilities for disabled people, especially those reliant on a wheelchair, may be either unisex or gender-specific.

 Unisex public toilets are also common in cases where space is limited, such as in aircraft lavatories and passenger train toilets, or anywhere where a single toilet is made available.